Skip to main content

 Enigm does not operate the carrier network and does not receive carrier-layer traffic records as part of normal Enigm eSIM operation.Enigm cannot provide carrier network traffic records, carrier IP allocation logs, carrier connection logs, or carrier-side telecommunications records that are held only by an independent telecommunications infrastructure provider.

-Standard Enigm account registration is designed to minimize dependency on public identifiers.
+Standard Enigm account creation is performed through Enigm Command and is designed to minimize dependency on public identifiers.
 Enigm does not require email address, phone number, or identity document collection for normal account registration.

 Enigm is designed around data minimization, identity minimization, metadata reduction, privacy-preserving identifiers, content confidentiality, and user control.The platform collects and retains only the information required to operate services, provide security functions, maintain platform integrity, support lawful compliance obligations, and preserve operational reliability.